ThomasRobertFr/smart-home/smarthome-server/README.md

 # Smart home server

 This is a custom home automation project.
 This folder contains the code for the web server at the center of this project.
-It also relies on other softwares and various devices, as described in this first section.
+It also relies on other software and various devices, as described in this first section.

 ## Devices controled